rackerlabs/rackspace-how-to/content/cloud-dns/what-is-an-soa-record.md

 product_url: cloud-dns
 ---

-A Start of Authority (SOA) resource record indicates which domain name server (DNS) is the best source of information for the specified domain.
+A Start of Authority (SOA) resource record indicates which Domain Name Server (DNS) is the best source of information for the specified domain.
 Every domain must have an SOA record.

-When you add a domain to the Domain Name System (DNS), the email address that you enter is added to the SOA record for the domain.
+When you add a domain to the DNS, the email address that you enter is added to the SOA record for the domain.
 This publicly associates the email with the domain.

 For example, the email address associated with the **rackspace.com** domain is **hostmaster@rackspace.com**.
 You can see the SOA record for